sabinmarcu/cliparser/README.md

 > "dash": { "o": ["./file.js"] }
 > "doubledash": { "--watch": ["all"] }
 > }
+>
+>
+> Called for : "node file -o ./file.js --watch all"

 ##

 ## I hope that one day it might help people to do some stuff with it, apart from helping me understand it.